thoth-tech/splashkit.io-starlight/.github/pull_request_template.md

 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] Documentation (update or new)
+- [x] Documentation (update or new)

 ## How Has This Been Tested?

-_Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration._
+The following testing has been performed to verify the changes:

+1. **Manual Review**: All updated geometry examples have been manually reviewed for mathematical accuracy
+2. **Code Compilation**: Verified that all geometry code examples compile successfully
+3. **Visual Testing**: Tested geometric rendering and calculations to ensure correct output
+4. **Documentation Build**: Confirmed that the documentation builds without errors
+5. **Cross-browser Testing**: Tested the updated documentation pages in multiple browsers

+**Test Configuration:**
+- Operating System: Windows
+- Node.js version: Latest LTS
+- npm version: Latest stable
+- Graphics testing: Verified geometric shapes render correctly

 ## Testing Checklist

-- [ ] Tested in latest Chrome
+- [x] Tested in latest Chrome
-- [ ] Tested in latest Firefox
+- [x] Tested in latest Firefox
-- [ ] npm run build
+- [x] npm run build
-- [ ] npm run preview
+- [x] npm run preview

 ## Checklist